The definition is an inflammatory condition of one or both testicles in males, usually caused by a viral or bacterial infection.

 Urinalysis can be obtained depending on the patient’s symptoms.

-Non-steroidal anti-inflammatory drugs such as ibuprofen (Advil or Motrin, for example) or naproxen (Aleve) and acetaminophen (Tylenol) may help with pain.
-Narcotic analgesics may be prescribed at the discretion of the health professional if the pain is severe.
+Non-steroidal anti-inflammatory drugs such as ibuprofen (Advil or Motrin, for example) or naproxen (Aleve), and acetaminophen (Tylenol) may help with the pain.
+Narcotic analgesics may be prescribed at the health professional’s discretion if the pain is severe.

 Raising the scrotum with tight briefs or sports support can increase comfort.
 Apply ice packs to the scrotal area.